xindong95/SCRIP/docs/usage.rst

 SCRIP impute
 ~~~~~~~~~~~~~~~~~~

+In this function, you can input a peak count matrix of scATAC-seq in H5 or MTX format and a TR or HM you are interested in, with basic parameters of quality control.
+This function will output the matrix of pseudo-ChIP-seq peak in H5AD or MTX format.
+The output can be the input of the ``SCRIP target`` function.

 .. code:: shell

    usage: SCRIP impute [-h] -i FEATURE_MATRIX -s {hs,mm} [-p PROJECT] [-f {h5ad,mtx}] --factor FACTOR [--ref_baseline REF_BASELINE] [--remove_others] [--min_cells MIN_CELLS] [--min_peaks MIN_PEAKS] [--max_peaks MAX_PEAKS] [-t N_CORES]